 Dress grilled and sliced chicken breast with a mixture of spicy mango balsamic, soy sauce, fish sauce, sesame seed oil, and fresh lime juice.
-Serve over lettuce leaves, julienned peppers, carrots, and steamed broccoli.
-Garnish with chopped peanuts and thai basil.
+Serve over lettuce leaves, julienne peppers, carrots, and steamed broccoli.
+Garnish with chopped peanuts and Thai basil.

 Add to your meat marinade for great stir frys

 Combine spicy mango balsamic with fish sauce, soy sauce, and crushed garlic then allow meat to marinade in this liquid for at least 1 hour before cooking.
 Works great with chicken, shrimp or beef.
 Saute meat in oil on a hot pan then add onions, peppers, and broccoli.
 Serve over cooked rice or rice noodles.

 Drizzle over tropical fruit for a tasty fruit salad

 Chop up pineapple, mango, and/or papaya for a unique fruit salad.
 Finish with a drizzle of balsamic and a squeeze of lime.